yanglab-emory/SR-TWAS/README.md

 |:-----:|:---:|:---:|:---:|:---------------:|:----:|:---:|
 |   1   | 100 |  C  |  T  |     ENSG0000    |  0.2 | 0.02 |

-- Contain cis-eQTL effect sizes (i.e., SNP weights) estimated from reference data for TWAS.
-The output `*_eQTLweights.txt` file by `./TIGAR_Model_Train.sh` can be used here as the variant weight file.
+- Weight files contain cis-eQTL effect sizes estimated from reference data for TWAS.
+- SR-TWAS requires that _at least_ two weight files be provided.
+- Model training output `*_eQTLweights.txt` files obtained from the [TIGAR](https://github.com/yanglab-emory/SR-TWAS) tool may be used directly.
+- Example bgzip/tabix command for a user-generated weight file: `bgzip -f my_eQTLweights.txt && tabix -f -b2 -e2 -S1 my_eQTLweights.txt.gz`.
 - First 5 columns must be be: *Chromosome number, Base pair position, Reference allele, Alternative allele, and Target gene ID*.
 - Must contain a column named `ES` to denote variant weights (estimated eQTL effect sizes from a reference dataset) with for the gene (TargetID).
 - The MAF column is only required if using a non-zero value of `--maf_diff` to exclude exclude eQTL weights obtained from data in which the absolute value between the MAF substantially different from that of the validation data.